Iconical Graphemes : between Speech & Writing ?

 ii) in French, hyperlinks (electronic addresses) are now frequently enhanced with

-the grapheme arrobas, e.g., on my web site appears a blue icon
+the grapheme arrobas, e.g., a pseudo hidden behind

 cont@ct.